When shopping for the best car battery for your vehicle, what’s your top priority? Price? Warranty? Chemistry?

 - Significantly greater protection against vibration damage

-- Much longer life than standard lead-acid batteries
+- Longer life than standard lead-acid batteries

-- Excellent value for AGM designs
+- Excellent value among AGM designs

-- 3-year replacement
+- 3-year replacement warranty

-- Readily available instore & online
+- Readily available instore and online

 - Need to step up to the more expensive YellowTop for vehicles with a large electronics load or auto shut-off at stops